deexposito/Data-Science-Project-1-SpaceX/README.md

-# Data Science Project 1: SpaceX Falcon 9 first stage Landing Prediction
+# SpaceX Falcon 9 Landing Classification Model

 This is my first data science project.
 It is considered the final project of the IBM Data Science Professional Certificate course, where I adquired more knowledge and experience on the field.